Nebula-Block-Data/docs/API_Reference/Billing_Resources/Download_Invoice.md

 # Download Invoice

-This API endpoint enables users to download a specific invoice by including the invoice ID in the URL path.
+This API endpoint allows users to download a specific invoice by including the invoice_id in the URL path.
+The `invoice_id` can be obtained from the response of the List_Invoices endpoint, where it is returned as the `id` field.
-Authentication is required via a Bearer token obtained through user login.
+Authentication is required via a Bearer token, which is obtained through user login.

 ## HTTP Request